‘Caution fatigue’ may lead to COVID-19 spike, experts warn as crowds increase ahead of Diwali

-There are worrying signs that the resolve to continue adhering to the dos and don’ts of the times -- physical distancing, wearing masks and maintaining hygiene protocol – is flagging.

-This recklessness may lead to a resurgence in novel coronavirus infections and stall the progress in curbing the disease, the experts said.

-“Yes, people are definitely getting tired but unfortunately the virus is not,” Prabhdeep Kaur, deputy director at Chennai's ICMR-National Institute of Epidemiology (NIE), told PTI.
+“Yes, people are definitely getting tired but unfortunately the virus is not,” Prabhdeep Kaur, deputy director at Chennai's ICMR-National Institute of Epidemiology (NIE) said.

 Although there is a decline in active cases and test positivity in India, a large proportion of the population is still susceptible to infection, she warned.